ikjordan/picozx81/README.md

 + Some versions of the PicoMiteVGA board have a jumper to select between RGB and GRN mode.
 Select RGB mode
 ### PICOZX
 + PICOZX has a bank of 4 extra keys below the SD Card.
 These act as function keys. `Menu` maps to `F1`, `Reload` to `F2` etc. If shift is pressed 4 is added to the function number. e.g. `shift` + `Menu` gives `F5` (and so displays the keyboard)
-+ The PICOZX + LCD code generates LCD outpur by default.
++ The PICOZX + LCD code generates LCD output by default.
 To enable VGA output either hold down the the Fire button at start-up, or enable `VGA` in the config file
 + The PICOZX + LCD shares outputs with VGA.
 If the board is configured for VGA output, the intensity of the backlight of the LCD will vary with the contents of the VGA display
 + The PICOZX for the ZX-Spectrum case has two extra buttons on the back (in addition to a reset button).
 Without shift these two buttons will generate `F2` and `F5`.
 With shift they will generate `F3` and `F6`
 + Use the double shift mechanism to access all menus when using the PICOZX family